awakenedarpit/Mahima---Final-Surprise/README.md

 Final BirthDay Surprise

+A tap-through birthday experience built with vanilla HTML, CSS and JS.
+Five story slides, ambient particles, a blow-out-the-candles interaction and a confetti finale.

-A romantic, interactive birthday microsite built with **vanilla HTML, CSS, and JavaScript**.
+A Interactive birthday microsite built with **vanilla HTML, CSS, and JavaScript**.
 The experience is designed as a tap-through celebration: a passcode-protected opening screen leads into animated story slides, wish selection, an EmailJS-powered message flow, a surprise letter collection, and a final birthday celebration.

 > This project is a static front-end experience.
 It does not require a framework, build step, package manager, or application server.